nerdbenn/Unifi-Express-Router-1U-UX7/README.md

 **Dimensions**

-UniFi Express 7: over-sized to 10-inch rack height UniFi Express 6: in-line to 10-inch rack [not my design]
+UniFi Express 7: over-sized to 10-inch rack height

 **Credits for people who deserve it/Projects I've been fransteining from** [@lennyrudeberg3321](http://www.youtube.com/@lennyrudeberg3321), who did most (arguably all) of the design work on Blender and tried to educate me on the way.